 Beneath a striking skyline of domes and minarets, this former capital of the Ottoman Empire is vividly alive with striking panoramas and scenes from daily Turkish life.
-Settling into the city’s rhythm, we experience the magnificent architecture of Sancta Sophia and the Blue Mosque; the maze of 4000 shops in the Grand Bazaar; legless beggars dragging themselves about with old shoes over their hands; donkeys pulling wooden carts; carpet shops offering a toke of hashish from a bubbling hookah pipe or a glass of Turkish tea; horse-drawn carts clopping along cobbled streets; rag-clad shoeshine boys; sellers flogging perfume, postcards, spice, and phot copied books; broom makers; cold showers; Asian toilets; the mosque’s tortured calls to prayer; ships chugging through the mighty Bosphorous; centuries-old minarets, weather beaten fishermen on weather beaten boats; and a peculiar experience at a nude Turkish bath constructed out of solid marble by an Ottoman sultan centuries ago.
+Settling into the city’s rhythm, we experience the magnificent architecture of Sancta Sophia and the Blue Mosque; the maze of 4000 shops in the Grand Bazaar; legless beggars dragging themselves about with old shoes over their hands; donkeys pulling wooden carts; carpet shops offering a toke of hashish from a bubbling hookah pipe or a tiny glass of Turkish tea; horse-drawn carts clopping along cobbled streets; rag-clad shoeshine boys; sellers flogging perfume, postcards, spice, and phot copied books; broom makers; cold showers; Asian toilets; mosque’s tortured calls to prayer; ships chugging through the mighty Bosphorous; centuries-old minarets, weather beaten fishermen on weather beaten boats; and a peculiar experience at a nude Turkish bath constructed out of solid marble by an Ottoman sultan centuries ago.
 On this last one, I feel it pertinent to elaborate.

-The impressive Cagaloglu Hamami bath house, built in 1741, has separate bathing areas for men and women, and I’m told to remove all my clothes before being shepherded into a cavernous steamy chamber with droplets of condensation dripping from the domed ceilings high above.
+The impressive Cagaloglu Hamami bath house, built in 1741, has separate bathing areas for men and for women, and I’m told to remove all my clothes before being shepherded into a cavernous steamy chamber with droplets of condensation dripping from the domed ceilings high above.

 Sitting completely naked on a massive heated marble slab, my dreams of being rubbed and caressed by some erotically dressed, honeyed skin beauty are rapidly dashed when I see the formidable diameter of a Turkish version of Attila The Hun awkwardly lumbering towards me.
 He is called a ‘Kesci’ which, apparently means an individual skilled in the combination of washing, massage, and torture.